Skip to content

 Deal stages should align with your specific sales process, such as Appointment Scheduled, Qualified to Buy, Proposal Requested, Proposal Presentation, Pitch, Closed Won, and Closed Lost.

-A CRM should allow you to customize the deal stages — to align with your unique sales process — and assign a value system to each stage.
+A CRM should allow you to customise the deal stages — to align with your unique sales process — and assign a value system to each stage.

 3. Task Management

-A CRM should make it easy to organize and associate tasks with each deal or contact so sales reps stay focused and productive.
+A CRM should make it easy to organise and associate tasks with each deal or contact so sales reps stay focused and productive.

 4. Content Repository